-- Lonsec notes that the Manager has produced a Target Market Determination (TMD) which forms part of the Responsible Entity's Design and Distribution Obligations for the Trust.
-Lonsec has collected the TMD that has been provided by the Manager and notes that this should be referred to for further details on the Target Market Summary, Description of Target Market and Review Triggers - The Trust is suitable for investors who are seeking an income stream with some capital growth attached.
-It has a high exposure to fixed interest securities, but also includes exposure to share and property markets.
-It is suited to medium-term investors who are seeking a reasonable degree of capital stability, but who also want to protect their assets from inflation.
+Lonsec notes that the Manager has produced a Target Market Determination (TMD) which forms part of the Responsible Entity's Design and Distribution Obligations for the Trust.
+Lonsec has collected the TMD that has been provided by the Manager and notes that this should be referred to for further details on the Target Market Summary, Description of Target Market and Review Triggers The Trust is a growth-oriented portfolio that is best suited to long-term investors.
+A small income exposure should slightly reduce the shorter-term fluctuations of the Trust's value.
+It is best suited to a long-term investor who can accept some investment risk over the long run.
+The Trust has a high exposure to shares and property to provide long-term investment growth.